Hermann-SW/11887192-digit-prime/README.md

 hermann@7600x:~$
 ```

-I had to patch LLR with a=7, because the chosen a=3 is no quadratice non-residue (mod p):
+I had to patch LLR with a=7, because the chosen a=3 is no quadratic non-residue (mod p):
 ```
 hermann@7600x:~$ head -2 err
 nohup: ignoring input and appending output to 'nohup.out'